IN THIS GUIDE

 Not only does it greatly facilitate finding new additions to your outdoor display, but it also provides you with the vocabulary necessary to boast about them to your friends, neighbours and anyone else who will listen.

-Without further ado, then, here’s a rundown of some of the most popular flower names from across the British Isles, with their scientific moniker included for an additional frisson of informational intrigue.
+Without further ado, then, here’s a rundown of some of the most popular flower names from across the British Isles, with their botanical names included for an additional frisson of informational intrigue.

 Variously known as Lily of the Nile, African Lily or Agapanthus, this stunning flower comes in a variety of sizes and colours.